 How to Treat for Nosema

-To treat for Nosema, you can treat with Essential oils or Fumagilan-B. I showed both options because while Essential oils is all natural and is a preventative, Fumagilan-B is known to prevent and treat Nosema effectively.
+In this post I will show you how to treat Nosema with Essential oils or Fumidil-B .
+Please keep in mind that while Essential oils are an all natural preventative, Fumidil-B is known to prevent and treat Nosema effectively.
 Each beekeeper must choose for themselves which direction they will go.
-Personally, I have no problem using either, although I lean more toward the Fumagilin-B because of past history.
-Either way, I will show you how to use both.
+Personally, I have no problem using either, although I lean more toward the Fumidil-B because of past history.
+Never the less, I will show you how to use both methods.

 Lemon Grass Oil – 2 to 3 drops